oliver-oloughlin/kvdex/README.md

-Large collections are distinct from standard collections or indexable collections in that they can hold values that exceed the size limit of values in Deno KV.
-Value types are limited to being of LargeKvValue (string, basic objects and arrays).
+Large collections are distinct from standard collections or indexable collections in that they can hold values that exceed the size limit of values in Deno KV, currently 64KB.
+Value types are limited to being of LargeKvValue (string, JSON objects and arrays).
 All base collection methods are available for large collections.
 Document values are divided accross multiple Deno KV entries, which impacts the performance of most operations.
-Only use this collection type if you think your document values will exceed the approximately 65KB size limit.
+Only use this collection type if you believe your document values will exceed size limit.

 ## Database Methods